Bootstrapping gravity and its extension to metric-affine theories: Bootstrapping Unimodular metric-affine gravity

 \section{Bootstrapping Unimodular metric-affine gravity}

 All of our discussion up to this point has been based on background-independent theories, {\it i.e.}, theories that exhibit diffeomorphism invariance.
-However, we can now consider theories in which one has a privileged background volume form.
+However, we can now consider theories in which one has a privileged background volume form that will enter our action, although it will not be a dynamical field with respect to which we perform variations.
 These theories are the higher order derivative generalizations of the so-called unimodular gravity, and are in general formulated easily in terms of their general relativistic counterparts, see~\cite{Carballo2022} for a recent review.
+The symmetry group here is a semi-direct product of Weyl transformations and transverse diffeomorphisms (those preserving the volume form introduced).

 Consider for instance a general relativistic action described in terms of the action $S_{\text{GR}}[g]$.
 To promote this to a unimodular-like theory, we need to introduce the privileged background volume form $\boldsymbol{\omega} = \omega (x)~\dd x^0 \wedge ... \wedge \dd x^{\dimM-1}$.
 The way to do it, is to introduce an auxiliary metric $\tilde{g}_{\mu \nu}$ defined in terms of our dynamical metric $g_{\mu \nu}$ and the volume form: